jackledead/jackledead_armory/README.md

 Tos 84 semi-automatic shotgun: Akin to a saiga.
 Used by close quarters swat.

 ### Existing:
-Made makarovs, mosins, ak74 more common.
+Made makarovs, mosins more common.

 ## Gun Mods: